 What is neutral buoyancy?
 Scuba divers like to be neutrally buoyant so we neither sink nor float.
 It can be a tricky thing.
 Divers who’ve mastered the highest performance levels in buoyancy stand apart.
 You’ve seen them underwater.
 They glide effortlessly, use less weight, less air, and ascend, descend or hover, almost as if by thought.
 They interact gently with aquatic life and affect their surroundings minimally.
 The PADI Peak Performance Buoyancy course refines the basic skills you learned as a PADI Open Water Diver and elevates them to the next level.
 Benefits include increased safety, improved air consumption, and even a better chance of seeing more wildlife because you won’t be bumping across the reef or silting up the environment.

-Astronauts and scuba divers have a common trait, they are operating in a zero gravity state.
+Astronauts and scuba divers have a common trait, they are operating in a zero-gravity state.
 That is if the diver has achieved neutral buoyancy.
-Neutral buoyancy is a condition where you neither sink nor float, and is as close to zero gravity as you can get on earth except for when you are “zero G” aircraft rides and those only last a few minutes.
+Neutral buoyancy is a condition where you neither sink nor float and is as close to zero gravity as you can get on earth except for when you are “zero-G” aircraft rides and those only last a few minutes.

 Astronauts train for Extravehicular Activity (EVA) on a mock-up of the International Space Station that is in a 40-foot deep swimming pool.
-Their carefully fitted and weighted space suits gives them the perfect neutral buoyancy needed to mimic the conditions in space.
+Their carefully fitted and weighted space suits give them the perfect neutral buoyancy needed to mimic the conditions in space.
 It is less complicated but just as important for a diver to achieve neutral buoyancy.

 A neutral buoyant diver might not be practicing a skill to make a repair in space, they are practicing a skill that will give them a longer and safer dive.
 The Peak Performance Buoyancy course will help you expand the knowledge and practice you need to master this skill.